replit/polygott/README.md

 # Polygott
 ## Overview

-[Repl.it] allows you to quickly get started with any programming language online.
+[Replit.com] allows you to quickly get started with any programming language online.
 In order to provide this capability, our evaluation server uses [Docker](https://www.docker.com/) with the [`buildx`](https://github.com/docker/buildx#installing) CLI plugin to ensure